 THIS ARTICLE INCLUDES A FREE PRINTABLE

-Out of necessity, most of us are focused on meeting our child’s physical needs in the morning; making sure she eats a good breakfast, finds that library book and even gets her shoes on are no small tasks!
+Out of necessity, most of us are focused on meeting our child’s physical needs in the morning; making sure they eat a good breakfast, finds that library book and even get their shoes on are no small tasks!

 But what if we can prepare our kids for the day mentally and emotionally, too?

 With a little planning, it is possible to create a drastically different kind of morning.
-One that encompasses your child’s physical AND emotional needs and provides the happy, peaceful start.
+One that encompasses your child’s physical AND emotional needs and provides a happy, peaceful start.

 According to Child Development and Behavior Specialist Betsy Brown Braun, night represents separation for children.
 Says Braun, “I look at morning as the oasis after the drought.”

 Small wonder kids want to play and interact with us as we try desperately (and with increasing frustration) to tick through our own agenda.